patbeirne/dirnotes/README.md

 The <code>**dirnotes**</code> gui app has a desktop icon built into the code.
-There is not need for an external .icon file, but there is an .xpm file included in the project, which can be copied to ~/.local/share/icons/
+There is not need for an external .icon file, but there is an .xpm file included in the project, which can be copied to <code>~/.local/share/icons/</code>

+The 3 apps share a big block of common code.
+At this point, the code is embedded in each executable, but perhaps in the future it will be brought out as a library.
+I just like apps to be a single file I can copy to my various devices and servers, but it does create a problem of keepint the 3 apps in sync.

 ### comment date & author